cjdbarlow/Part-One/adrenal-hormones.md

 #Adrenal Hormones
 > Describe the control, secretions and functions of ~~renal and~~ adrenal hormones

+*This covers the production of adrenal hormones.
+Information specific to catecholamines can be found under [adrenoreceptors](adrenoreceptors.md), whilst detailed information on specific agents is in the [pharmacopeia](adrenergic_drugs.md).*

 The adrenal glands are paired triangular glands at the superior pole of the kidney.
 The gland can be divided into:
 * Adrenal cortex
 Consists of three layers which produce **steroid hormones** (A good mnemonic is GFR for the layers, and ACT(H) for hormones)